Natural black Tahitian pearls, a testament to the worldwide reputation of French Polynesian pearls

 That is what sets Tahitian black pearls apart from other pearls around the world.

-Unlike traditional pearls, which are often white, black Tahitian pearls offer a fascinating natural color palette:
+Unlike traditional pearls, which are often white, the pearls from French Polynesia offer a fascinating natural color palette:

 • deep black